AdaCore/training_material/courses/spark_for_ada_programmers/150_spark_boundary/02-system_boundary.rst

   .. code:: ada

-     Var : Integer := 42 with Volatile, Effective_Writes;
+     Object : Integer := 42 with Volatile, Effective_Writes;
-     Var := 1; -- previous assignment is not useless
+     Object := 1; -- previous assignment is not useless

 -------------------------------
 Effect of Volatility on Proof